Indonesia police arrest 5 ahead of Jakarta protest: Report

 Among those arrested was hardline Muslim group leader Muhammad Al Khaththath, city police spokesman Argo Yuwono told broadcaster TV One.

-"This morning we arrested the secretary general," Yuwono said referring to Khaththath, adding that police were questioning him.
+"This morning we arrested the secretary general," Yuwono said referring to Khaththath.
+"We are charging them with conspiring to commit treason ...
+There were several findings, including a plan to occupy the Indonesian parliament," he added.

-Indonesian Muslims, led by hardline groups, plan to march to the presidential palace in the capital Jakarta on Friday, calling for him to be sacked for suspected blasphemy.
+Thousands of protesters, led by hardline groups, gathered at Jakarta's grand mosque on Friday, as police and military personnel blocked off roads leading to the presidential palace in the city centre.
+Protesters want Ahok to be sacked for suspected blasphemy.

 After completing Friday prayers demonstrators begin their march towards the presidential palace to urge the President to imprison Ahok pic.twitter.com/hMyJUS3C7L— Saifulbahri Ismail (@saifulCNA) March 31, 2017